cs-ed/edtech-plan-bhaney5689/README.md

 ### Application

+In-class activities include a Daily Do Now, which is a brief, introductory problem set used to activate prior knowledge.
+These take no more than 10 minutes, including discussing the answers as a class.
+Students will then receive direct instruction related to the learning goal of the lesson, and this should not take more than 15 minutes.
+The purpose of the direct instruction is to model new concepts, review old concepts, and explain directions for the daily assignment.
+The remainder of the period will be used to complete the daily assignment.
+If students do not finish, then it is expected to be completed for homework.
+Resources, such as slideshows, models, past lectures, tutorials, and translations will be posted via Google Classroom, and it is encouraged that students use them during the class period.
+These resources will support students via the tenents of Dual-Learning Theory.
+This daily strategy allows for formative assessments while students complete activities.
+It also complements Cognitive Load Theory, as direct instructional time is kept to a minimum so that students can focus on germane load, and the instructor can remove extraneous load.
+The Cohe

 Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
 Justify the use